azvoleff/chitwanabm/doc/index.rst

 The ChitwanABM
 =============================
-'ChitwanABM' is an agent-based model of the Western Chitwan Valley, Nepal.
+ChitwanABM is an agent-based model of the Western Chitwan Valley, Nepal.
 The model represents a subset of the population of the Valley using a number of agent types (person, household and neighborhood agents), environmental variables (topography, land use and land cover) and social context variables.